-Note: A maximum of ten certificates can be added.
+Note: Depending on the model, a maximum of four or ten certificates can be added.

-Figure 135 Security > Certificates > Trusted CA
+Figure 139 Security > Certificates > Trusted CA

-Table 78 Security > Certificates > Trusted CA
+Table 81 Security > Certificates > Trusted CA

 LABEL DESCRIPTION Import Certificate Click this to open a screen where you can save the certificate of a certification authority that you trust to the Zyxel Device.
 This is the index number of the entry.
 Name This field displays the name used to identify this certificate.
 Subject This field displays information that identifies the owner of the certificate, such as Common Name (CN), OU (Organizational Unit or department), Organization (O), State (ST) and Country (C).
 It is recommended that each certificate have a unique subject information. Туре This field displays general information about the certificate. ca means that a Certification Authority signed the certificate.
 Modify Click the View icon to open a screen with an in-depth list of information about the certificate (or certification request).
 Click the Remove icon to delete the certificate (or certification request).
 You cannot delete a certificate that one or more features is configured to use.